TERREMEMBER/znbase/docs/content/v2.2/explore/_index.md

 {{< tip title="Tip" >}}

-Use [yb-ctl](../admin/yb-ctl) local cluster management utility to explore the core features of YugabyteDB.
+Use [yb-ctl](../admin/yb-ctl) local cluster management utility to explore the core features of ZNbaseDB.

 {{< /tip >}}